JeffreySarnoff/SaferIntegers.jl/README.md

 ## SaferIntegers

-Most calculations most often proceed without incident.
+Most calculations proceed, often without incident.
-Some calucations often proceed with an incident.
+Some calucations proceed with an incident.

 Most calculations proceed without incident, and when used SafeInts operate as Ints.